26 min read

 send_syslog "load-monitor" "1-minute load average: $load_avg"

-echo "Cybersecurity telemetry sent to ELK stack"
+echo "macOS telemetry sent to ELK stack at $HOST:$PORT"

 # Make the script executable